ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/amazon-reviews.md

 # Amazon customer reviews dataset

 This dataset contains over 150M customer reviews of Amazon products.
-The data is in snappy-compressed Parquet files in AWS S3.
+The data is in snappy-compressed Parquet files in AWS S3 that total 49GB in size (compressed).
 Let's walk through the steps to insert it into ClickHouse.

 :::note
 The queries below were executed on a **Production** instance of [ClickHouse Cloud](https://clickhouse.cloud).